 Step 9: Reach Out to Donors Using Traditional Methods

 Along with the other marketing tips we mentioned, you shouldn’t forget about the traditional methods of reaching out to donors.
-We’re talking about sending letters and calling to ask donors to support your campaign.
+We’re talking about mailing letters, sending emails, and calling to ask donors to support your campaign.

 These methods of communication are still great ways to reach out to your supporters.
-Not only do some donors prefer these methods, but you also have a chance to personalize your communications and explain why you need the money.
+Not only do some donors prefer these methods, but you also have a chance to personalize your communications and explain why you need the money and what their gifts will support.